PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Designing_for_AI_Algorithm_Implementation.md

 2. Working on Wireframe Prototype; horizontal slice: 6 hours
 3. User Feedback: 1 Hours

-**Now, open your worklog and plan the different tasks for today there!**
+**Now, open your worklog and plan the different tasks for today in there!**

 ## Questions?